ofa/connect/docs/dev/developing/environment_setup.rst

 .. warning::
-    There are a few packages that are compiled during this step that require system packages above, specifically ``libjpeg`` for JPEG image handling and ``PostgreSQL`` for database handling.
-Make sure you've installed both before attempting to install postgres.
+    There are a few packages that are compiled during this step that require packages defined in `System Package Requirements <#system-package-requirements>`_, specifically ``libjpeg`` for JPEG image handling and ``PostgreSQL`` (with the PostgreSQL command line tools) for database handling.
+Make sure you have installed both before attempting to install Connect.

 ..
 [1] There are multiple ``requirements.txt`` files in Connect, including an actual ``requirements.txt``, which has packages aimed specifically at Heroku and may not compile on OS X. Each of these files include ``common-requirements.txt``, which contains the core cross-platform packages necessary to run Connect on any platform.
 For development, use ``dev-requirements.txt``